TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

       <dt>InvalidParameterValueError</dt>
       <dd>
         Intended to be used when the parameter's does not fit to some limitations.
-        Although the TypeScript allows to define and check the parameter's type, this functionality will not be available if the TypeScript is unavailable.
+        Although the TypeScript allows to define and check the parameter's type, no type check will not be executed once TypeScript will be compiled to JavaScript.
 Also, is the parameter has limitations like smallest numerical value or maximal characters count, <b>InvalidParameterValueError</b> has been developed for such cases.
       </dd>
       <dt>ModuleDynamicLoadingFailedError</dt>